 To encourage all nations to create the conditions for new work norms to flourish that do not penalize workers with caring responsibilities, countries should set a new target to reduce the motherhood pay penalty by 50% by 2025 and eliminate it by 2030.
 Strategies to achieve this goal should be based on introducing what Harvard economist Claudia Goldin calls “temporal flexibility” into the workplace, by allowing workers with caring responsibilities flexibility in three fundamental ways - when they work, where they work, and how they work.
 When caring responsibilities peak over the lifecycle (e.g., following the birth of a child, caring for a sick child or an aging parent, etc.) family leave should be standard practice.
 Technology should enable flexibility in both work location and work method, reducing the need to travel.
 As governments, employers, and employees will all enjoy the benefits of increased worker flexibility, they should work together to finance the costs, prioritizing access for families with dependent children on the lowest incomes.

 The United Nations (UN), its agencies, and development partners should campaign for the creation of new work norms offering workers unprecedented flexibility in when, where, and how they work, with a special focus on women with dependent children, especially in the countries with high rates of poverty and low female labor force participation.
-The UN should also prioritize eliminating the motherhood pay penalty as part of Sustainable Development Goals 8.5 (achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value), and 5.4 (recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate).
+The UN should also prioritize eliminating the motherhood pay penalty as part of Sustainable Development Goal 8.5 (achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value), and 5.4 (recognize and value unpaid care and domestic work through the provision of public services, infrastructure, and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate).